Pollo Del Mar: National Wrestling Alliance

 Wrestling legend Mickie James selected Del Mar to accompany transgender grappler Jamie Senegal at the Aug.
 28, 2022 National Wrestling Alliance all-women's pay-per-view EMPOWERRR.

 Del Mar became a fixture on NWA programming the following year, making history as the first drag queen to appear on broadcast pro wrestling in the United States.
 Paired with "Thrillbilly" Silas Mason, they won audience attention while moving toward main event status through 2022-2023.
 They unsuccessfully feuded with Ethan Carter III for the NWA National Championship.
 Their onscreen romance imploded at NWA 75.

 In March 2023, Pratt (Del Mar)'s contributions behind-the-scenes expanded with the launch of "NWA Official Wrestling," the company's online publication, for which he serves as Editor-in-Chief.
-Additionally, he as acted as a producer on two episodes of NWA docu-series "Ten Pounds of Gold" and two seasons of flagship broadcast NWA Powerrr.
+Additionally, he has acted as a producer on two episodes of NWA docu-series "Ten Pounds of Gold" and two seasons of flagship broadcast NWA Powerrr.